SBC-Utrecht/SBC-scripts/warp_aretomo_pytom_scripts/README.md

   some graphs in the output directory that you can inspect to get an idea of how liberal the picking is.
 If the picking needs to be more liberal increase `--number-of-false-positives` (works for both base and tophat extraction).
   See the pytom docs for specifics.
+* pytom_extract_candidates.py generates star file which cannot be opened in the pytomGUI.
+In case you want to e.g. do particle deselection a script is available to convert it to a pytomGUI readable .xml file.